-Throughout the program, you will be assigned to an agency for 16 to 17 hours per week (depending on enrollment in the Accelerated Full-Time, Full-Time, or Part-Time programs).
+Throughout the program, you will be assigned to an agency for 16 to 17 hours per week (depending on enrollment in the Accelerated Full-Time, Accelerated Part-Time, Full-Time, or Part-Time programs).
 You will work under the supervision of a qualified field instructor, who is an MSW social worker employed at that agency.
 You can expect that your field placement will provide high quality opportunities to learn, develop skills, meet social workers in the community, and make a difference in the lives of the clients served.

 Field placement hours are typically scheduled sometime during the work week (i.e., Monday through Friday, 8am – 5pm); there are typically no field placements available with exclusively evening or weekend hours.

 Field placements are arranged by the School of Social Work and are an important of the MSW curriculum as you grow to assume the role of a professional social worker.
 As a matter of school policy, you are not permitted to arrange for your own field placement, but every effort will be made to accommodate students’ areas of interest.
 Also as a matter of policy, the MSW Program does not accept life or work experience as a substitute for field placement or any other required social work courses.

 The field education schedule for each academic year is developed by the Director of Field Education and is posted on blackboard at the start of each academic year.
 Field starts on the first day of classes each semester and ends on the last day of classes.
 It is the school’s expectation that the field hour requirement is completed during this time unless special permission is granted by the Director of Field Education.

 Field hour requirements are consistent with CSWE accreditation requirements.

 - Full- and Part-Time students spend a total of 900 hours in field placement.

 - Accelerated Full-Time & Accelerated Part-Time students spend a total of 603 hours in field placement.